github/swordfish/docs/core.md

 Send a 2,000 word essay on why you think you would be a good fit for the core team, along with a portrait and profile photograph to…just kidding.

-Just get invovled.
+Just get involved.
 Send a pull request, comment on an issue, or participate in a discussion.
 If you are still interested in joining the core team after you've been involved for a few weeks, then get in touch with [Brandon Keepers](http://github.com/bkeepers).

 ## Members